afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 ### Continuous Delivery (CD)

 CD pipelines are responsible for automating the process to release/deploy code.
-This is another extremely important workflow as it guarantees replicable and stable deployment processes for updating your product.
+This is another extremely important workflow as it guarantees reproducible and stable deployment processes for updating your product.

 For me, my CD pipeline is [web-cd](https://github.com/afisch710/alexfischman.dev/blob/development/.github/workflows/web-cd.yml).
 Once a PR merges, this is automatically triggered to deploy my change to become live on this website.
 This entails:
 1. Building the application which generates all the static HTML we've previously discussed
 2. Post build processing that organizes and cleans up the build output and getting into a state that's ready for deployment
-3. Deploying the AWS Cloudformation stack to ensure all IaC changes for this website are immediately updated in AWS
+3. Deploying the AWS CloudFormation stack to ensure all IaC changes for this website are immediately updated in AWS
 4. Uploading the prepared build output (from step 2) to the S3 bucket which hosts this website statically
-5. Invalidating the Cloudfront CDN to ensure no old files are leftover that would not reflect the new change
+5. Invalidating the CloudFront CDN to ensure no old files are leftover that would not reflect the new change

-Additionally I have a couple CI/CD pipelines for the other IaC defined resources to ensure changes to them are protected and automated as well.
+Additionally, I have a couple CI/CD pipelines for the other IaC defined resources to ensure changes to them are protected and automated as well.

 ### The Result